Vladimir-G4/Vladimir-G4/README.md

   ### Hi there 👋

-   ✏️ Computer Science at The New Jersey Institute of Technology '23
+   ✏️ Computer Science at The New Jersey Institute of Technology '24
    💻 Front-end Developer
-   🔭 Currently working on an NFT marketplace on the upcoming Sui blockchain 💡 Fluent: Java, Python, ReactJS, VueJS, TypeScript
+   🔭 Currently working on a defi app on the upcoming Sui blockchain (cordialabs.com) 💡 Fluent: Java, Python, React, TypeScript

    ☑️ LinkedIn - /in/vladimir-gutierrez